shyamal31/StockStrategyReinforcementLearning/README.md

 2. **Mandatory Sale Completion**: The model must fully execute the sale of 1000 shares by the end of each trading day.
 This constraint ensures the model’s strategy aligns with end-of-day liquidity requirements.
 3. **Market Order Execution**: Every trade is executed as a market order, with the bid price as the execution price, regardless of quantity.
 This approach prioritizes immediate execution over limit order considerations, impacting slippage and market impact.

-These assumptions influence the model’s strategies and cost minimization goals.
+These assumptions influence the model’s strategies and cost-minimization goals.
 They ensure realistic but simplified trading conditions, focusing on optimizing transaction cost rather than more complex factors like order book dynamics or time-weighted sales.

 ## Methodology